tarini86/stripe_elements_nodeJS/README.md

 Stripe retrieve payment intent API is used to get order's payment intent id, amount, charge Id and title is retrieved via an AJAX call using secret key.

+I am retrieving 5 variables at payment intent success, they are: payment intent id, charge id, product title, buyer email and product total (charge). payment intent id, amount and reciept email are retrieved from a JS callback function (client side) using the client secret. charge id and title are retrieved using secret key via AJAX (server side).

 ## Running the sample